commitpanic/BOTA_Project/DIPLOMA_SYSTEM.md

-# BOTA Diploma System - Point-Based Architecture
+# BOTA Diploma System - Comprehensive Requirements Architecture

 ## Overview
-The BOTA diploma system uses a simple point-based approach where diplomas are automatically awarded when users reach specific point thresholds.
-No manual verification is needed.
+The BOTA diploma system uses a flexible requirements-based approach where diplomas are automatically awarded when users meet specific criteria.
+Requirements can include:
+- **Point-based requirements** (QSO counts)
+- **Bunker count requirements** (unique and total bunkers)

+No manual verification is needed - diplomas are automatically issued when all requirements are met.

-## Point System
+## Requirements System

-### How Points Are Earned
+### Point-Based Requirements

+Points are earned through QSO activities:

 1. **Activator Points**
    - Each QSO made as an activator = **1 point**